spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-dimension.md

 **Note**: Dimension is **[officially unmaintained](https://github.com/spantaleev/matrix-docker-ansible-deploy/issues/2806#issuecomment-1673559299)**.
 We recommend not bothering with installing it.

 **Note**: This playbook now supports running [Dimension](https://dimension.t2bot.io) in both a federated and [unfederated](https://github.com/turt2live/matrix-dimension/blob/master/docs/unfederated.md) environments.
-This is handled automatically based on the value of `matrix_synapse_federation_enabled`.
+This is handled automatically based on the value of `matrix_homeserver_federation_enabled`.
 Enabling Dimension, means that the `openid` API endpoints will be exposed on the Matrix Federation port (usually `8448`), even if [federation](configuring-playbook-federation.md) is disabled.
 It's something to be aware of, especially in terms of firewall whitelisting (make sure port `8448` is accessible).

 ## Decide on a domain and path